 - Beginning to wind the company up.

-If, however, the ATO was alerted to unpaid SGC after three months of the due date, then a ‘lockdown’ notice is issued on the directors, making them immediately and personally liable for the outstanding debt.
+If, however, the company failed to lodge its BAS and PAYG instalment activity statement within 3 months of the due lodgement and SGC within 1 month and 28 days after the end of the quarter that the superannuation charge contribution relates to, a ‘lockdown’ notice is issued on the directors, making them immediately and personally liable for the outstanding debt.
 The only way to remit a lockdown notice is by paying the debt.